KBola98/aws-cloud-monitoring/README.md

 ## Project Overview

 This project sets up a comprehensive monitoring and alerting system for AWS EC2 instances, leveraging AWS CloudWatch, SNS, Lambda, and DynamoDB.
-It aims to automate infrastructure provisioning with Terraform and configuration with Ansible for scalable cloud resource management.

 ## Features